What Is a High-Yield Checking Account?

-A checking account can be the foundation of your financial life, allowing you to receive money, spend it, and manage other day-to-day transactions.
-A high-yield checking account can offer you all that, plus an enhanced interest rate vs. other similar accounts.
+A high-yield checking account is a secure place to deposit, store, and withdraw money, but with an enhanced interest rate vs. other similar accounts.
 Typically, money in a checking account doesn’t earn any interest — or maybe a nominal fraction of a percent.

-The idea of earning interest may be enticing: A high-yield checking account can turn your regular deposit account into a passive income machine.
+With a high-yield checking account, there’s the potential to turn your regular deposit account into a passive income machine.
 While it’s unlikely to make you rich, a high-yield checking account can help pad your pockets with a few extra interest dollars, which can add up over time.

 High-yield checking accounts, as their name implies, are checking accounts that offer a high “yield,” or interest rate, on the balance held in the account.

 High-yield checking accounts make it possible to create a passive income stream, albeit a small one, just by holding money in your checking account (which you likely already do).
-In this way, a high-yield checking account can augment interest earnings — be they from investments like high-yield bonds or other types of banking products, like a high-interest savings account.
+A high-yield checking account can augment interest earnings from other financial products you may hold, such as a high-interest savings account or investments like high-yield bonds.

 Does a High-Yield Checking Account Come With Fees?